MrSinho/shengine/README.md

  - Depth buffer support.
  - Serial communication using [shserial](https://github.com/MrSinho/shserial).
  - Scene customization by setting up a `scene.json` file.
-    * Do do: delete material parameters, makes no sense.
  - Glsl shader customization.
     * define shader general properties in materials.json, the engine will automatically set up the boilerplate code.
     * deal with vulkan objects, draw calls and material pipelines from the scriptable modules.
-    * set up shader input parameters for each entity (if required) in scene.json [--> not reccomended, i will delete that option].
+    * set up shader input parameters for each entity (if required) in scene.json
-    * material extension structures support [--> also not reccomended, i would like to delete that feature too].
+    * material extension structures support
  - Native scripting in C:
     * `loader.ini` is in the same directory of the main executable, and specifies the assets path.
     * `simulation.json` sets up some properties for the specified shared library, which functions are called at the start of the main thread, in runtime, and at the end of the application.